intel/intel-extension-for-tensorflow/docs/guide/advanced_auto_mixed_precision.md

 #### Original Code

-Insert the python API above in the original code, or set environment variables above before executing the original code.
+Insert the Python API above in the original code, or set environment variables above before executing the original code.

 ```python
 import tensorflow as tf